A video demonstration of how to connect Poly pipe to PVC

-Connecting PVC to a poly pipe is not as difficult as it sounds at first.
-This post uses infographics and a video to demonstrate how to connect PVC to Poly pipe.
-Such connections are sometimes required for garden irrigation.
 Most domestic outdoor water lines are PVC pipes, which normally do not bend much.
-Poly pipes are becoming popular for irrigation DIY because they bend well and they are easy to handle.
+Poly pipes are becoming popular for irrigation DIY projects because they bend well and they are easy to handle.

 Our PVC line is a 3/4″ pipe.
-This has to be extended to our backyard to setup sprinklers and drips.
-Hardware stores sell PVC pipes as 10 ft long pipes.
+The PVC pipe needs to be extended to our backyard to set up sprinklers and drips.
+Hardware stores sell PVC pipes in 10 ft long pieces.
 We need ten of these 10 ft PVC pipes to cover around 100 ft from the connection valve to the end of our backyard.
 It is hard to glue each 10 ft PVC with the next one.
 Moreover, the trench we dug was not straight given that we did not use a trencher.

 How to connect PVC to Poly pipe

 The process is pretty mundane for many people but not for us.
-We are so excited because everything about garden irrigation is quite new to us.
-We did not even know what a Poly pipe is a month ago.
+We are so excited because everything about garden irrigation is entirely new to us.
+We did not even know what a Poly pipe was a month ago.
 Learning how to connect poly pipe to PVC was fun and doing it firsthand from scratch for our garden was exciting. 🙂

-Let us know if you have any question or feedback.
+Let us know if you have any questions or feedback.